 Mr Morritt takes patient safety very seriously.
 He has introduced a number of changes in his practice to ensure that all patients having plastic surgery or cosmetic surgery under his care are treated in the safest possible way.
-Mr Morritt is currently the Clinical Audit Lead for Plastic surgery at Sheffield Teaching Hospitals NHS Trust where his role is to ensure that high standards of care and safety are maintained.
+Mr Morritt continuously monitors his patients outcomes from surgery.
+He also attends courses and conferences to stay up to date with the latest guidelines and techniques.
+Consequently his complication rate for cosmetic surgery and plastic surgery is exceptionally low.

 IMPROVING SAFETY BEFORE COSMETIC SURGERY

-Fit patients who have a normal body weight have fewer problems with general anaesthetics and surgery than those who are unfit and overweight and also tend to recover much more quickly following surgery.
+Fit patients with an ‘ideal’ body weight have fewer problems with general anaesthetics and surgery than those who are unfit and overweight.
+Fit patients also recover more quickly following surgery.
 Mr Morritt recognises that some patients do not enjoy going to gyms or simply don’t have spare time in their busy lives.
-However, even simple lifestyle modifications such as increasing the amount of walking during the day do have beneficial effects on fitness and are highly recommended.
-In order to protect patients from unnecessary risks and improve safety, Mr Morritt does not generally perform cosmetic surgery on anyone who is clinically obese (Body Mass Index (BMI) > 30).
-To work out your BMI please enter your details in the following calculator:
+However, even simple lifestyle modifications such as increasing the amount of walking during the day do have beneficial effects on fitness and body weight and are therefore highly recommended.
+In order to protect patients from unnecessary risks and improve safety, cosmetic surgery is rarely performed on anyone who is clinically obese (Body Mass Index (BMI) > 30).
+There are exceptions to this when it would simply not be possible for patients to reduce their BMI’s below 30 for physical reasons.

-Effect of pre-existing medical conditions and medications on safety of cosmetic or plastic surgery
+Effect of pre-existing medical conditions and medications on the safety of cosmetic or plastic surgery

-Conditions such as high blood pressure or diabetes increase potential complications from cosmetic surgery or plastic surgery and anaesthesia.
+Conditions such as high blood pressure or diabetes increase potential complications from cosmetic surgery/plastic surgery and anaesthesia.
 Mr Morritt normally writes to your GP to ensure that your treatment for any pre-existing medical condition is optimised before undertaking surgery.
 It is useful to bring a list of your regular medications with you to your consultation with Mr Morritt.

 It is essential to stop taking some tablets before surgery as they are known to increase the risks of bleeding following surgery: